OPALX-project/OPALX-project.github.io/Periodic-Tele-cons.md

 2.
 3.
 4.
-5. From the discussion on pyOPAL
+5. From the discussion on pyOPAL: could that be out ultimate goal w.r.t.
+Python?
 ```python
 import pyOPAL as myOPAL
 from opal import load_dataset , filetype